Admission Qualifications - Academic and Technical StandardsPage Menu

-All students must meet both our academic standards and our technical standards in order to matriculate, progress through, and graduate from the School of Massage Therapy.
+All students must meet both our academic standards and our technical standards in order to be admitted, progress through, and graduate from the Massage Therapy program.

 A student must possess the following abilities, with or without reasonable accommodation, for completion of the professional certificate program and AAS degree in massage therapy: